LLNL/camp/docs/sphinx/dev_guide/index.rst

 .. important::
    Releases are coordinated with the RAJA and Umpire teams as part of timely RAJA Portability Suite releases.
 The release names will correspond to the release names of RAJA and Umpire as part of this process.
+Be sure to coordinate any Camp releases and work with the RAJA and Umpire teams for a release schedule.

+For example:

 .. code:: bash